iweld/sql_portfolio_tutorial/README.md

 [Visual Studio Code](https://code.visualstudio.com/)

-Within VSCode, I use an extension called `Markdown Preview Enhanced` that allows me to see the rendered Markdown code in real time.
+VSCode is not necessary to write Markdown.
+You can write Markdown with a simple text editor like Notepad.exe.
+However, within VSCode, I also use an extension called `Markdown Preview Enhanced` that allows me to see the rendered Markdown code in real time.

 ![vscode screenshot](./source_data/images/rendered_markdown.PNG)